Makhafagy/Career-Clique/README.md

 Credits
 -------

-- This project was created by [Mahmoud Khafagy, Vong Chen, Marven Naeem, Govany Soliman].
+- This project was created by [Mahmoud Khafagy, Vong Chen, Marven Sahy, Govany Soliman].

 License
 -------